 Brewery: Hacker-Pschorr AKA Heaven’s Juice

 This tent, known as Bavarian Heaven, has been blessing beer-drinkers’ lives since 1907.
 It’s the most well-known of the Oktoberfest beer tents thanks in large part to its gorgeous indoor decorating scheme—blue sky, clouds, Munich scenes, and the phrase Himmel der Bayern displayed larger than life—that was designed by Oscar winning set designer Rolf Zehetbauer.
 It has a roof that can be opened during nice weather, a revolving bandstand, and hosts the official Oktoberfest closing ceremonies when the lights are dimmed, the sparklers are lit, and all 9,300 visitors sing in unison to your favourite Oktoberfest music.

 05 | Augustiner Festzelt

 Capacity | inside: 6000, outside: 2500, total: 8,500

-Augustiner is the oldest of Munich’s breweries and in dedication to this the Augustiner-Festhalle is one of only two Oktoberfest beer tents that serves their beer from traditional wooden kegs.
+Augustiner is the oldest of Munich’s breweries and in dedication to this the Augustiner-Festzelt is the only Oktoberfest beer tent that serves their beer from traditional wooden kegs.
 It’s known as the “friendliest” tent at Oktoberfest so prepare to make a whole lotta new friends here.
-The Augustiner-Festhalle is also the “family-friendliest” of the tents and hosts “Kids Day” on both Tuesdays of the festival where food and drink prices are lowered in honour of their pint-sized visitors.
+The Augustiner Festzelt is also the “family-friendliest” of the tents and hosts “Kids Day” on both Tuesdays of the festival where food and drink prices are lowered in honour of their pint-sized visitors.
 (Man, we are on a roll here!)

 06 | Löwenbräu-Festhalle